 Tennessee Valley Aid Station – say hi to Stan Jensen and his great volunteers, access your drop bag, then head out of the aid station as directed and turn left onto Marincello fire road.
 Road intersections can be confusing up here; we will try to have a volunteer directing if at all possible but review a trail map before the race.
 “Veer left” on Bobcat, left onto the rugged SCA trail – yep, that’s the Golden Gate Bridge just below you – cross McCullough Road near Conzelman Road and, hey, there’s the Bridge View Aid Station.

-Bridge View Aid Station – surf’s up at this aid station run by Coastside Running Club from Half Moon Bay.
+Bridge View Aid Station – surf’s up at this aid station run by the Tamalpa running club.
 Enjoy their incredible energy and inspiration then get outta there!
-Head down Coastal fire road (dirt) all the way to Bunker Road (paved), veer towards your left on Bunker Road and cross the road carefully.
-Continue along Bunker Road for about 100 yards then veer right over a bridge.
+Head down Coastal fire road (dirt) all the way to Bunker Road (paved), MINOR COURSE CHANGE AS OF APRIL 27: TURN RIGHT ALONG THE SHOULDER FOR ABOUT .5 MILE, THEN LEFT OVER BRIDGE TO PICK UP RODEO VALLEY TRAIL, AS IN ORIGINAL COURSE (old: veer towards your left on Bunker Road and cross the road carefully.
+Continue along Bunker Road for about 100 yards then veer right over a bridge.)
 Shortly after the bridge turn right onto Rodeo Valley Trail and continue along Rodeo Valley Trail to the top of the ridge and onto Bobcat to the Miwok Trail intersection.
-Turn left onto Miwok and right onto Old Springs Trail, winding your way down Old Springs to the Tennessee Valley Aid Station.
+Turn left onto Miwok and right onto Old Springs Trail, winding your way down Old Springs to the Miwok Stables.
+RUNNERS MUST WALK through the stable area so we don’t scare horses and pint-size riders, to arrive at Tennessee Valley Aid Station.

 Tennessee Valley Aid Station – Cutoff at Tennessee Valley Aid Station is 12 Noon.
 Grab anything you need from your drop bag, then cruise left out of the parking lot down Coastal fire road and the beautiful Pirates’ Cove route.
 Up, over, around and down to the aid station at Muir Beach.